A Full Moon Septic FAQ's

 A. Your septic tank is most likely not working properly, it’s probably disposing or more accurately polluting.
 When scum & sludge build up it’s forced into the leaching area.
 It can become so thick in the tank there’s no room for anymore household wastewater causing it to back up into the home.

-Q. What should grow on my septic system?
+Q. Will plant growth hurt my septic system?

 Q. Should I add additives/chemicals to the tank to help solids breakdown?

-A. The ADEC & EPA does not recommend the use these products.
+A. The ADEC & EPA does not recommend the use of these products.